kyxap1/starred/README.md

 - [ansible-role-mysql](https://github.com/geerlingguy/ansible-role-mysql) - Ansible Role - MySQL
 - [bash-it](https://github.com/Bash-it/bash-it) - A community Bash framework.
 - [mariadb-galera-swarm](https://github.com/colinmollenhour/mariadb-galera-swarm) - Easy to use MariaDb Galera Cluster container based on official mariadb image with support for Docker Swarm Mode.
-- [packer-template-builder](https://github.com/ljdelight/packer-template-builder) - From a base ISO, build a collection of template OVA images to automate all the things
+- [packer-template-builder](https://github.com/ljdelight/packer-template-builder) - Use Hashicorp Packer and source controlled scripts to create customized OVA images from an iso
 - [homelab](https://github.com/cgarciaarano/homelab) - Provision of a home laboratory to test infrastructure tools
 - [PostDock](https://github.com/paunin/PostDock) - PostDock - Postgres & Docker - Postgres streaming replication cluster for any docker environment
 - [ecs-logs-collector](https://github.com/awslabs/ecs-logs-collector) - The script will be used to collect general os logs as well as Docker and ecs-agent logs, it also support to enable debug mode for docker and ecs-agent in Amazon Linux.